-We are adding up to 1,000 megawatts (MW) of solar generation in Wisconsin by the end of 2023.
+We are adding at least 1,000 megawatts (MW) of solar generation in Wisconsin by the end of 2023.

 As we accelerate our transition to delivering cleaner energy for customers, we’ve announced our plans for building out nearly 1,100 MW of solar in the state.
 The first phase of our plan in May: Six new utility-scale solar projects that will create 675 MW of solar energy.
 Then, in March 2021, we announced six more projects that would generate 414 MW of solar.
 Located in mostly rural areas of Grant, Jefferson, Richland, Rock, Sheboygan and Wood counties, collectively these projects will create more than 1,200 local construction jobs.
 Once operational, they will provide an estimated $80 million in local tax revenues over the next 30 years.
 Click for project-specific details.

 We also have several existing Wisconsin solar facilities and are planning more for specific customers and communities.
 Our company has solar generation in Madison and Beloit with plans to build a community solar project in Fond du Lac and a customer-hosted solar project in Sheboygan.